32blit/32blit-tutorials-contrib/tutorials/quick-start/picosystem-cpp.md

    make
    ```

 4. Each example will be generated in a subdirectory called `examples/<example-name>/`.
 For example, the "shapes" demo will be called `examples/shapes/shapes.uf2`.
-You can then copy a game to your PicoSystem via DFU mode.
+You can then copy a game to your PicoSystem via bootloader mode.

 ## Build the boilerplate repository